Research and GrantsResearch Priorities | Grants | SmartTots Funded Studies | Related Research Projects

 Jeffrey Sall, PhD, MD – $200,000 Grant

-Update: During 2015, the study was more than 50% complete and continuing to make progress, actively partnering with academic centers around the country to recruit and test subjects.
-Once complete, the results will provide guidance to clinicians and parents when deciding to perform certain procedures and will give future researchers an important outcome measure that is easily testable.
+Update: During 2015 the study faced a few logistical hurdles but still managed to complete more than 50% of its stated goals, actively partnering with academic centers around the state to recruit and test subjects.
+During 2016, with the delays behind them, the project was up and running well again and continuing to accrue subjects.
+Ultimately the results will provide guidance to clinicians and parents when deciding to perform certain procedures and will give future researchers an important outcome measure that is easily testable.

 Robert Block, PhD - $100,000 Grant